-Courteney Monroe is President of National Geographic Global Networks.
-She oversees global programming, operations and marketing for the portfolio of National Geographic Channels around the world, which includes National Geographic Channel, Nat Geo WILD, Nat Geo People and Nat Geo MUNDO.
-Additionally, she is responsible for all operations of National Geographic Studios, the in-house television production unit.
+Courteney Monroe is President of National Geographic Global Television Networks.
+She oversees global programming, operations and marketing for the portfolio of National Geographic channels around the world, which includes National Geographic, Nat Geo WILD, Nat Geo People and Nat Geo MUNDO.
+Monroe is also responsible for all operations, including the development and production of branded content, of National Geographic Studios, the in-house television production unit.

-Prior to becoming global CEO, Monroe served as CEO of National Geographic Channels U.S. She first joined the network as chief marketing officer, managing the brand and all aspects of marketing.
+Prior to becoming Global CEO, Monroe served as CEO of National Geographic Channels U.S. She first joined the network as Chief Marketing Officer, managing the brand and all aspects of promotion.
 She also oversaw consumer and trade communications.
-Under her leadership, NGC launched unprecedented marketing campaigns for the network’s popular “Killing” franchise that, garnered the highest total viewership in network history.

-Before joining National Geographic Channels U.S., Monroe was executive vice president, consumer marketing and digital platforms, for Home Box Office, responsible for the marketing of the HBO and Cinemax brands and their programming, across all platforms.
-She oversaw award-winning marketing campaigns for many of HBO’s highest-profile properties, such as “Sex and the City,” “The Sopranos” and “Game of Thrones.”
+Before joining National Geographic Channels U.S., Monroe was Executive Vice President, Consumer Marketing and Digital Platforms, for Home Box Office, where she was responsible for marketing the HBO and Cinemax brands and their programming across all platforms.
+She managed award-winning marketing campaigns for many of HBO’s highest-profile properties, such as “Sex and the City,” “The Sopranos” and “Game of Thrones.”

-Monroe holds a B.A. from Williams College and an MBA from The Wharton Business School at the University of Pennsylvania.
+Monroe holds a Bachelor of Arts from Williams College and a Master of Business Administration from The Wharton Business School at the University of Pennsylvania.